Philadelphia Jack O'Brien: Biography

-To mark his sixtieth birthday in early 1938 he was the subject of a 5000-word profile in The New Yorker by A J Liebling.
+To mark his sixtieth birthday in early 1938, he was profiled in a 5000-word article in The New Yorker by A J Liebling.

 O'Brien turned pro in the 1890s.
 He stood 5-10½ and weighed between 152 and 165 pounds.
 He was agile, quick and limber, a two-handed puncher who landed often but not a particularly hard hitter.
 His best punches were a left jab and a hard overhand right, and he was a good defensive fighter who blocked punches well and counterpunched accurately.

 By 1900 he weighed 155 pounds, but with many good men fighting at this weight their talents were at a discount.
 O'Brien conceived the idea of going to England where, he heard, the competition was softer.
 He knocked out Dido Plum, the British middleweight champion, in six rounds, and George Crisp, the heavyweight titleholder, in eleven.

 O'Brien returned to Philadelphia in May 1902 and on December 20, 1905, won the world light heavyweight championship with a 13-round RTD over Bob Fitzsimmons in San Francisco, California, but abandoned the title without ever defending it.
 He challenged world heavyweight champion Tommy Burns on November 28, 1906, in Los Angeles, and got a 20-round draw.
 The referee was former world champion James J. Jeffries.
 O'Brien challenged Burns again in Los Angeles on May 8, 1907, and this time Burns won the 20-round decision.
 He fought the fearsome middleweight champion Stanley Ketchel in a 10-round No Decision on March 26, 1909, in which O'Brien was saved by the bell at the end of the 10th round.
 He fought heavyweight champion Jack Johnson in a six-round No Decision on May 19, but on June 9 he faced Ketchel again and was beaten in three rounds.

 Hagan managed a gym on the seventh and top floors of the Rosemont building at 1658 Broadway, New York City, in the late 1920s/early 1930s.
-World middleweight champion Harry Greb trained in O'Brien's at gym, and the only existing films of Greb in action are workouts and sparring with O'Brien.
+World middleweight champion Harry Greb trained at O'Brien's gym, and the only existing films of Greb in action are workouts and sparring with O'Brien.